Overview frequency principle/spectral bias in deep learning: F-Principle for DNN-based methods for solving PDEs

-The F-Principle provides valuable theoretical insights of the limit of DNN-based algorithms, that is, the curse of high-frequency \citep{xu2019frequency}.
+The F-Principle provides valuable theoretical insights of the limit of DNN-based algorithms, that is, the challenge of high-frequency \citep{xu2019frequency}.

-To overcome the curse of high-frequency in DNN-based algorithms, a series of methods are proposed. \citet{jagtap2019adaptive} replace the activation function $\sigma(x)$ by a $\sigma(\mu ax)$, where $\mu$ is a fixed scale factor with $\mu\geq1$ and $a$ is a trainable variable shared for all neurons. \cite{biland2019frequency} explicitly impose high frequencies with higher priority in the loss function to accelerate the simulation of fluid dynamics.
-PhaseDNN \cite{cai2019phasednn} convert high frequency component of the data downward to a low frequency spectrum for learning, and then convert the learned one back to original high frequency.
-Another way to understand PhaseDNN is that expanding the target function by a Fourier series, due to the cut-off of high-frequency, the coefficient should slightly depend on the input, i.e., coefficients should be low-frequency functions and easy to be learned by DNNs. \cite{peng2020accelerating} call the used basis of Fourier expansion as prior dictionaries.
-Such approach is effective in low-dimensional problems.
-However, due to the number of Fourier terms exponentially increases with the dimension, the PhaseDNN would suffer from the curse of dimensionality.
+To overcome the challenge of high-frequency in DNN-based algorithms, a series of methods are proposed.
+Some approaches are reviewed as follows.

+\textbf{Learning Fourier coefficients.} PhaseDNN \cite{cai2019phasednn} convert high frequency component of the data downward to a low frequency spectrum for learning, and then convert the learned one back to the original high frequency.
+Another way to understand PhaseDNN is to expand the target function by a Fourier series, and neural networks are used to learn the coefficients. \citet{peng2020accelerating} call such method as Prior Dictionary based Physics-Informed Neural Networks (PD-PINNs).
+However, due to the fact that number of Fourier terms exponentially increases with the dimension, the PhaseDNN would suffer from the curse of dimensionality.

-To alleviate the effect of high dimension, a Multi-scale DNN (MscaleDNN) method, originally proposed in \cite{cai2019multi} and completed in \cite{liu2020multi}, considers the frequency conversion only in the radial direction. \cite{li2020multi,li2021subspace} further improve the design of MscaleDNN.
-This can also similarly be understood by the Fourier expansion but only in the radial direction.
-The conversion in the frequency space can be done by a scaling, which is equivalent to a inverse scaling in the spatial space.
+\textbf{Multi-scale DNN.} To alleviate the high-frequency difficulty for high-dimensional problem, a Multi-scale DNN (MscaleDNN) method, originally proposed in \citet{cai2019multi} and completed in \citet{liu2020multi}, considers the frequency conversion only in the radial direction.
+The conversion in the frequency space can be done by a scaling, which is equivalent to an inverse scaling in the spatial space.
 Therefore, we can use the following ansatz to fit high-frequency data

+This can be easily implemented by multiplying the input to different neurons in the first hidden layer with different constant scalings.
+Fig. \ref{net} shows two examples of MscaleDNN structures.